linaGirl/related/README.md

 ## API

 We are currently working on an extensive documentation and a website.
-Until that is online please look in the [test](https://github.com/eventEmitter/related/blob/master/test/orm.js)
+Until those are online please look at the [tests](https://github.com/eventEmitter/related/blob/master/test/orm.js)